 1. Channel Architecture Designed Without Scalability in Mind

-One of the quickest ways to create performance issues is designing channels that try to do everything inside a single flow.
+One of the quickest ways to create performance issues is by designing channels that try to do everything inside a single flow.
 When channels become bloated, multiple transformations, routing decisions, conditional handling, processing time spikes, and debugging become painful.

 Common mistakes: